Grammar Info

 In Japanese, if you want to describe something or someone that is performing an action, one of the ways you can do this is through a relative clause.
 A relative clause is when two phrases are joined into one sentence, rather than two individual sentences.
 The た (plain-past), or ている (continuous) form of verbs are usually used.

 る-Verbs and う-Verbs follow their regular conjugation rules when making a relative clause.
-In the first example, we can see that 'Takashi-san is a man that lives in Tokyo', is one sentence, rather than 'Takashi-san is a man.
-He lives in Tokyo'.
+In the first example, we can see that 'Takashi-san is a man that lived in Tokyo', is one sentence, rather than 'Takashi-san is a man.
+He lived in Tokyo'.
 In English, words like 'that', and 'which' are used to create a relative clause.
 However, seeing as though these words do not exist in Japanese, the first phrase is simply attached to the noun.

 Caution